foundata/ansible-docsmith/ansibledocsmith/tests/fixtures/example-role-simple-toc-rst-fallback/README.rst

 .. !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 ..
-BEGIN ANSIBLE DOCSMITH MAIN
+ANSIBLE DOCSMITH MAIN START
 This line will be replaced as it is between the markers!
 Any content between them maintained is by ``ansible-docsmith``.
 ..
-END ANSIBLE DOCSMITH MAIN
+ANSIBLE DOCSMITH MAIN END

 License